Quantum Universality in Composite Systems: A Trichotomy of Clifford Resources

-While prime dimensions provide a rigid structure where the Clifford group is maximal and irreducible, prime power dimensions $d = p^m$ (with $m \geq 2$) introduce a rich internal structure derived from the arithmetic of the ring $\mathbb{Z}/{p^m}\mathbb{Z}$.
-In this regime, the two primary pillars of universality no longer hold: the adjoint action becomes reducible, and the group loses its maximality.
+While prime dimensions provide a rigid structure where the Clifford group is projectively finite maximal and irreducible, prime-power dimensions $d = p^m$ (with $m \geq 2$) introduce a structure derived from the arithmetic of the ring $\mathbb{Z}/{p^m}\mathbb{Z}$.
+In this case, the two primary pillars of universality no longer hold: the adjoint action becomes reducible, and the group loses its maximality.

 To achieve universality, one must add a gate that restores irreducibility while ensuring infiniteness.
 We show that two classes of non-Clifford gates accomplish this: diagonal gates from the $T_s$ family (Sec.~\ref{subsec:Ts_universality}) and non-affine permutations such as transpositions (Sec.~\ref{subsec:permutation_resources}).